Oracle NetSuite + Retail Doctor Survey Reveals Customer Service Disconnect Between Retailers And Shoppers

 Brick-and-mortar stores can provide an experience and interaction with products that the cold, emotionless online shopping experience cannot.

-• 97% of consumers agree there is a need to go into a physical store to purchase items, and 70% believe the most appealing retail stores have features that simplify and streamline the shopping experience.
+• 97% of consumers agree that going into a physical store to purchase items is necessary, and 70% believe the most appealing retail stores have features that simplify and streamline the shopping experience.

 • The top features attracting consumers to physical stores include:

-Matthew Rhodus, Director of Retail at Oracle NetSuite added, “Consumer expectations are not only rapidly changing, but exactly what expectations looks like varies from person to person and moment to moment.
+Matthew Rhodus, Director of Retail at Oracle NetSuite, added, “Consumer expectations are not only rapidly changing, but exactly what expectations look like varies from person to person and moment to moment.
 This makes it incredibly hard for retailers to keep up.
-The results of this survey show that while the retail industry is often considered to be at the forefront of consumer experience innovation, there’s still a long way to go to meet shopper expectations.
-What this means is the opportunity for retailers to improve the relationship with consumers is tremendous.”
+The survey results show that while the retail industry is often considered to be at the forefront of consumer experience innovation, there’s still a long way to go to meet shoppers' expectations.
+This means that the opportunity for retailers to improve the relationship with consumers is tremendous.”

 See also, Neiman Marcus Illustrates Why Brick And Mortar Stores Are Losing Money